 |As a % of Net Income||As a % of Free Cash Flow (FCF)|

-1 Recalculated to account for the share split which occurred in 2011
+1 Restated to account for the share split which occurred in 2011

-Question: Who makes decision about the amount of dividends paid?
+Question: Who decides on the amount of dividend payments?

-Answer: The amount of dividends paid is approved by the Company’s General Meeting of Shareholders based on the Supervisory Board recommendation.
+Answer: The amount of dividends is approved by the General Shareholders’ Meeting based on the recommendation of the Company’s Supervisory Board.

-Answer: Record date is determined by the Supervisory Board decision.
-However, in accordance with the Russian Federation legislation, record date cannot be set earlier than 10 days from the date of dividend payment announcement and later than 20 days after the date dividend payment decision was made.
+Answer: The record date (“cut-off” date) is determined by a resolution of the Supervisory Board.
+However, in accordance with Russian laws, it cannot be earlier than 10 days and later than 20 days after the declaration of dividends.

 Question: When can I receive the dividends?